 Unhealthy eating and physical inactivity are leading causes of death in the United States.
 More than two-thirds of American adults are overweight or obese, and obesity rates in children have tripled in the last three decades.
 Poor diet and inactivity also reduces quality of life and increases health care costs.
 Read more.

 Americans are getting increasingly used to seeing calorie counts on chain-restaurant menus.
-But what about independent or small-chain ethnic restaurants?
+But what about independent or small-chain international restaurants?
 What are your best choices at Indian, Thai, Greek, or Italian restaurants?
-From the January/February issue of Nutrition Action Healthletter.
+From Nutrition Action Healthletter.
 Read more.